-Organic Matter Loss-Proposed THP
+Organic Matter Loss- Proposed THP

 - Silviculture: THP Item #14 describes the silvicultural methods proposed in this THP as Single Tree Selection, STA, VR and No Harvest.
 These unevenaged silvicultures will retain and maintain a high degree of overstory and understory cover throughout the Plan area and along WLPZ corridors, upland areas adjacent to tributaries, and on steep slopes and landslide features.
 The VR unit will still maintain high canopy levels around watercourses within no-harvest aggregate patches, and will still have vegetative cover outside of patches in the form of brush, slash, small trees, larger oaks, and any wildlife trees.
 Expected high levels of post-harvest vegetative cover throughout the plan area will help maintain and regulate the deposition of organic matter. - Yarding Methods: The use of existing skid trails will reduce the amount of organic matter loss in the project area since those were already converted in the past.
 Slash will be used to cover exposed soil on banks of watercourse crossings after removal and WLPZ trails.
 Some slash generated in the woods from operations will remain at levels appropriate for protection from forest fires, and some slash will be brought to and also generated at the landings.
 All slash not used and considered excessive for the project area in terms of fire prevention, will likely be burned, and slash produced near the property line will be treated.
-Any areas within 100' of a structure will have slash fully removed. - Road Construction: There is no new road construction proposed in the THP. - Site Preparation: Organic matter will be locally displaced if site prep activities occur but will not be lost necessarily.
+Any areas within 100' of a structure will have slash fully removed. - Road Construction: There is no new road construction proposed in the THP. - Site Preparation in the VR unit: Organic matter may be locally displaced if site prep. activities occur, but will not be necessarily lost from the unit, and the aggregate patches will continually deposit material outside of their boundaries into areas where organic matter may be displaced through site preparation.
+Planting following site preparation activities will also ensure that there will be both short and long term accumulation of organic matter loss that may be displaced (not lost) from the VR unit of this THP.
+This will not add to or cause any adverse impacts regarding organic matter loss.